Fringston/TrainingPartner/README.md

 # TrainingPartner
-Authenticated backend for the mobile app TrainingPartner that helps you with your training.
+Authenticated backend API for the mobile app TrainingPartner that helps you with your training.